-(Our plan covers certain drugs listed below through our enhanced drug coverage, for which you may be charged an additional premium.
+(Our plan covers certain drugs listed below through our enhanced drug coverage.
 More information is provided below.)

-- Non-prescription drugs (also called over-the-counter drugs). - Drugs used to promote fertility. - Drugs used for the relief of cough or cold symptoms. - Drugs used for cosmetic purposes or to promote hair growth. - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations. - Drugs used for the treatment of sexual or erectile dysfunction. - Drugs used for treatment of anorexia, weight loss, or weight gain. - Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale.
+- Non-prescription drugs (also called over-the-counter drugs). - Drugs used to promote fertility. - Drugs used for the relief of cough or cold symptoms. - Drugs used for cosmetic purposes or to promote hair growth. - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations. - Drugs used for the treatment of sexual or erectile dysfunction.

+- Drugs used for treatment of anorexia, weight loss, or weight gain. - Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale.

 We offer additional coverage of some prescription drugs (enhanced drug coverage) not normally covered in a Medicare prescription drug plan.
-To find out which drugs have enhanced drug coverage, review the most recent Drug List we provided electronically.
-You can identify enhanced drugs by the symbol "ED" on the Drug List.
+To find out which drugs have enhanced drug coverage, review the most recent "Drug List" we provided electronically.
+You can identify enhanced drugs by the symbol "ED" on the "Drug List."
 These drugs have a quantity limit of 4 tablets every 30 days.
 The amount you pay for these drugs does not count towards qualifying you for the Catastrophic Coverage Stage.
 (The Catastrophic Coverage Stage is described in Chapter 6, Section 7 of this document.)

-In addition, if you are receiving "Extra Help" to pay for your prescriptions, the "Extra Help" program will not pay for the drugs not normally covered.
+In addition, if you are receiving "Extra Help" from Medicare to pay for your prescriptions, the "Extra Help" program will not pay for the drugs not normally covered.
+(Please refer to the plan's "Drug List" or call Customer Service for more information.
+Phone numbers for Customer Service are printed on the back cover of this booklet.)
 However, if you have drug coverage through Medicaid, your state Medicaid program may cover some prescription drugs not normally covered in a Medicare drug plan.
 Please contact your state Medicaid program to determine what drug coverage may be available to you.
 (You can find phone numbers and contact information for Medicaid in Chapter 2, Section 6.)

-SECTION 8 Filling a prescription Section 8.1 Provide your membership information
+SECTION 8 Filling a prescription

+Section 8.1 Provide your membership information